4.5

 GPC6 facilitates progression of SHH-subgroup medulloblastoma by enhancing Hedgehog secretion and signaling responses

 • Medulloblastoma (MB) is the most common malignant tumor of the cerebellum in children.
-The SHH subgroup of MB (SHH-MB) is driven by aberrant activation of the Sonic Hedgehog (SHH) pathway; however, mutations in genes related to this pathway are relatively rare, posing challenges for therapeutic development.
+The Sonic Hedgehog (SHH) subgroup of MB (SHH-MB) is driven by aberrant activation of the SHH pathway; however, mutations in genes related to this pathway are relatively rare, posing challenges for therapeutic development.
 Glypican-6 (GPC6), a heparan sulfate proteoglycan, is highly expressed in SHH-MB.
-In this study, we demonstrate the synchronous expression of GPC6 with GLI1 in both the developing cerebellum and medulloblastoma.
-GPC6 promoted the cell proliferation, migration, and invasion in SHH-MB cell lines (DAOY and ONS-76).
-Consistently, GPC6 enhanced SHH pathway activity by upregulating GLI1 expression, supported ciliogenesis that is essential for signal transduction, and facilitated the secretion of SHH ligands via extracellular vesicles.
-These findings establish GPC6 as a critical regulator of SHH-MB progression and highlight its potential as a therapeutic target.
+In this study, we demonstrate the synchronous expression of GPC6 with GLI family zinc finger 1 (GLI1) in both the developing cerebellum and medulloblastoma.
+GPC6 promotes cell proliferation, migration, and invasion in SHH-MB cell lines (DAOY and ONS-76).
+Consistently, GPC6 enhances SHH pathway activity by upregulating GLI1 expression, supports ciliogenesis essential for signal transduction, and facilitates SHH ligand expression via extracellular vesicles.
+These findings suggest that GPC6 acts as a key regulator of SHH signaling and represents a potential therapeutic target in SHH-MB.

 • loading